 Article 12 – Jack masked or displaced … To avoid all disagreement, the players must mark the position of the jack.
 No claim will be accepted [by an umpire] regarding unmarked boules or an unmarked jack.

 Article 22 – Displaced boules … To avoid all disagreement, the players must mark the boules.
-No claim will be admissible for an unmarked boule, and the umpire will make his decision based only on the locations of the boules on the terrain.
+No claim will be admissible [by an umpire] for an unmarked boule, and the umpire will make his decision based only on the locations of the boules on the terrain.

-Basically, this boils down to two guidelines: one for umpires and one for players.
-The guideline for umpires is:
+Basically, this boils down to a set of guidelines for umpires and a separate set of guidelines (advice, really) for players.

 When making a decision concerning an illegally-moved ball (boule or jack) an umpire will ignore any claim by players about the original location of the ball if that original location is not marked, and will make his decision based only on the current locations of the balls on the terrain.

 An umpire will ignore any claim that you might make about the original location of a ball if that original location is not marked.
-Therefore, the only way that you can avoid the certainty that an umpire will rule NOT to return an illegally-moved ball to its original location is (a) always to mark the current location of every ball on the terrain, and (b) always to create new marks and erase old marks whenever any of the balls is moved.
+Therefore, the only way that you can be sure that an umpire will return an illegally-moved ball to its original location is (a) always to mark the current location of every ball on the terrain, and (b) always to create new marks and erase old marks whenever any of the balls is moved.